Blank-c/Blankrypt/README.md

 ## Dynamic Analysis Bypass

-> If you want to upload the program to virustotal, [encrypt your program](#how-to-use) and then rename it to `vt_XXXX.exe` (where XXXX can be anything of any length).
+> If you want to upload the program to virustotal, [encrypt your program](#how-to-use) and then rename it to `vt_XXXX.exe` (where XXXX can be anything of any length) and upload to virustotal.
 Then you have to rename it to anything else otherwise it would not run.

 ## Testing on [Blank Grabber](https://github.com/Blank-c/Blank-Grabber)